JayeshGowda/JayeshGowda/README.md

 ###

 <p align="left">Hello World!
 I am an individual who is currently writing this summary while also being deeply interested in Software Development and Machine Learning.
-My passion for these fields has motivated me to explore and expand my knowledge and skills in creating engaging and user-friendly online experiences.</p>
+My passion for these fields has motivated me to explore and expand my knowledge and skills in creating engaging and user-friendly online experiences.
+For more visit my portfolio website : https://jayeshgowda.github.io/JayeshGowda-Portfolio/</p>

 ###